 - Do policies and regulations on the use and distribution of man-made compounds reflect scientific knowledge about their effects on climate (and safety for humans)?

-It is difficult—but extremely important for sustainability—to understand and balance the effects—short-term and long-term, natural and human-caused.
+- It is difficult but extremely important for sustainability, to understand and balance the effects of climate change —short-term and long-term, natural, and human-caused effects.

 Additional Resources for Chemistry

-- Global Climate Change – Lesson Plans for Educators.
-U.S. Environmental Protection Agency website. [www3.epa.gov/climatechange/kids/resources/lesson-plans.html]
+- Climate Change Resources for Educators and Students.
+Resources for Educators, U.S. Environmental Protection Agency website.

 Resources on the metric system are found on the Metric System (System Internationale) page.